codepath/android_guides/Troubleshooting-Common-Issues.md

 ## Eclipse

+### Getting "Errors running builder 'Android Resource Manager' on project" on project generation?

+Try updating ADT "Help => Check for Updates" and then open the "Window => Android SDK Manager" and install the latest build tools and any other updates through the manager?
+Then restart Eclipse and create a new workspace.
+See [this post](http://stackoverflow.com/questions/20043521/errors-running-builder-android-resource-manager-on-adt) and [this post](http://stackoverflow.com/questions/18096315/mac-error-create-android-project-errors-running-builder-android-resource-man) for more options.

+When generating a project, you should see the option to use a "Empty Activity" rather than a "Blank Activity".
+If you don't see both options, try running updates and installing latest build tools in SDK manager and restarting again.

+Another workaround is to simply deselect the "create activity" button at the 2nd step of the wizard, and now the project will be generated successfully.
+Then you can add an activity to your project easily with `File => New => Other => Android => Android Activity`.

 ### Generated Project Missing Activities?

 This problem will cause new Android projects not to generate an initial Activity, even when that box was checked. `/src` and `/res/layout` were empty.